fenago/Grokking-Deep-Learning/Lab_9.md

 cat

-Furthermore, the sentences “the cat sat” and “the cat sat still” will have similar sentence vectors because the words going into them are similar.
-Even better, it’s likely that “a dog walked” will be similar to “the cat sat,” even though no words overlap, because the words used are also similar.
+Furthermore, the sentences "the cat sat" and "the cat sat still" will have similar sentence vectors because the words going into them are similar.
+Even better, it’s likely that "a dog walked" will be similar to "the cat sat," even though no words overlap, because the words used are also similar.
 As it turns out, averaging word embeddings is a surprisingly effective way to create word embeddings.
 It’s not perfect (as you’ll see), but it does a strong job of capturing what you